O Rebu: Ratings

-Aired in the 11 pm time slot in Brazil, The Party was seen by 24 million people.
-In the last month in which the miniseries aired, more than one million mentions were recorded on a social network.
-The show also hit the small screens in Portugal (SIC) and was among the top 20 most watched programs in the country.
+Aired in the 11 p.m. slot in Brazil, The Party was seen by 24 million people in its premiere.
+During the last month on air, more than one million mentions were recorded on Twitter.
+The show had a huge audience in its broadcast on SIC, in Portugal, and was among the top 20 most watched programs in the country in that year.